brugr9/Heartbeat51/README.md

 1. Install "Android Debug Bridge", e.g., by using Chocolatey packet manager (cp.
 [3], see listing 2.4.)
 2. Startup the "Android Debug Bridge" with mapping TCP port 1883 bidirectional (cp.
 [8], see listing 2.5.)

-Back on the Andorid, a prompt "Allow USB Debugging" is shown, accept by hitting `OK`

 *Listing 2.4.: Use of Chocolatey to Install Android Debug Bridge*
 ```PowerShell
 choco install adb